Ian Happ Player Props: Cubs vs. Padres

 Ian Happ At The Plate

-- Among the qualifying batters in MLB, he ranks 44th in batting average, 11th in on-base percentage, and 91st in slugging.
+- Among the qualifying batters, he ranks 54th in batting average, while his on-base percentage ranks 15th and he is 93rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.